 - PDF - embeds a PDF file inside a viewer to display the file directly on the details page.
 It needs to be mapped to an Attachment type field on Airtable, which contains a PDF file.
 Below, you can see how it looks inside a list details block.

-Now, let's go back to the Data tab of the block and explore the Conditional Filters feature.
+Now, let's go back to the Source tab of the details block and explore the Conditional Filters feature.
 The Conditional Filters of the Details block work similar to that of the List block, allowing you to show a specific record from your data source based on your defined condition.
 This allows you to use the List Details block separately from the List block, showing records that match the defined condition instead of displaying the record based on user's action on the connected List block.
 For instance, you can apply a conditional filter to use the Details block as a User Profile section.
-Let's consider this use case in greater detail.

 Since there's only one List Details page for a specific List, you can define custom SEO parameters for each List item page within your data source.